magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 ```

 The most important variation from the previous version of `CommentBox`
-component is the substitution of the `this.props.data` *property* with
+React component is the substitution of the `this.props.data`
-the `this.state.data` *state* in its `render` function, initially set
+*property* with the `this.state.data` *state* in its `render`
-to an empty array of comments, to make the component stateful.
+function, initially set to an empty array of comments, to make the
+component stateful.

 Apparently, the only way to change the state of the component is via
 the `setState()` function.